Making the Right Ceiling Fan Wiring Connections

-How to Make the Wiring Connections for a Ceiling Fan and Switch: Ceiling Fan Box Wiring, Wiring the Switch Box, Wiring a Ceiling Fan that is Replacing a Light Fixture.
+I replaced my ceiling fan and the switch and now it does not work, how do I check the wire connections?
+Ceiling Fan Box Wiring, Wiring the Switch Box, Wiring a Ceiling Fan that is Replacing a Light Fixture.© By: Dave Rongey

 This weekend I replaced my ceiling fan, outlets, and wall switches in my bedroom after repainting.
 I have swapped out ceiling fans before, and never had problems but this is the first time I did it and replaced the switch at the same time, and it just wont work!